UniK-QA: Unified Representations of Structured and Unstructured Knowledge for Open-Domain Question Answering: Background Related Work

 \subsection{Question answering from tables}

-Large amounts of authoritative data such as national statistics are often only available in the form of tables.
-Even for simple, natural questions asked by users of a search engine, a significant fraction of them can be answered from tables \citep{NQ}.
-Surprisingly, while KBQA and TextQA has enjoyed increasing popularity, tables as a source of information has escaped the attention of the community save for a few recent works.
+Large amounts of authoritative data such as national statistics are often available in the form of tables.
+While \mbox{KBQA} and \mbox{TextQA} have enjoyed increasing popularity, tables as a source of information has surprisingly escaped the attention of the community save for a few recent works.

-Working with web tables can be challenging, due to the lack of formal schema, inconsistent formatting and ambiguous cell values (e.g. entity names).
-In contrast to relational databases and KBs, tables can at best be described as \emph{semi-structured} information. \citep{sun2016table} considered open domain QA from web tables, however makes no use of unstructured text.
-Some recent work investigates MRC with tables without a retrieval component \citep{pasupat-liang-2015-compositional,yin2020tabert, chen2019tabfact}.
-In addition, \citep{chen2020open, chen2020hybridqa} investigates open domain QA using tables and text.
-While they're in a similar direction, these works focus on complex, crowd-sourced questions requiring more specialized methods, while we target the case of simple, natural questions and investigate if popular TextQA and KBQA benchmarks can be further improved with the addition of tables.
+Working with web tables can be challenging, due to the lack of formal schema, inconsistent formatting and ambiguous cell values (e.g., entity names).
+In contrast to relational databases and KBs, tables can at best be described as \emph{semi-structured} information. \citet{sun2016table} considered open domain QA from web tables, however made no use of unstructured text.
+Some recent work investigated MRC with tables without a retrieval component \citep{pasupat-liang-2015-compositional,yin2020tabert, chen2019tabfact}.
+In addition, \citet{chen2020open, chen2020hybridqa} investigated open domain QA using tables and text.
+While they are in a similar direction, these works focus on complex, crowd-sourced questions requiring more specialized methods, while we target the case of simple, natural questions and investigate if popular TextQA and KBQA benchmarks can be further improved with the addition of tables.